• Skip to primary navigation

 Boneless Shank Center Cut Stewing Beef

-• Rich and deep flavour.
+• Rich and deep flavor.

 • Perfect for stew.